Electrical conductivity in the Hubbard model: orbital effects of magnetic field: Formalism

 \subsection{Gauge invariant Green's function}

 A uniform magnetic field does not break physical translational invariance.
-However, in the presence of the vector potential all correlators connecting 2 or more points in space depend not only on the relative positions, but also on the absolute positions.
+However, at the formal level, the inclusion of the appropriate vector potential means that all correlators connecting 2 or more points in space depend not only on the relative positions, but also on the absolute positions.
 The spatial dependence of correlators can depend on the gauge choice.
 Nevertheless, physical observables preserve both translational and gauge invariance.

 The quantity of primary interest is the Green's function.
 It is defined as a function of imaginary time

 As a function of complex frequency $z$, and as a matrix in the site-space, one can always write

 where $\mathbf{\Sigma}(z)$ is the self-energy.
 The diagonal elements of the Green's function with $z=\omega+i0^+$ determine the local spectral function which is a physical observable.
 As such, the local Green's function is uniform in space.
 Nevertheless, the off-diagonal elements do not exhibit-translational invariance $G_{ij} = G_{\mathbf{r}_i-\mathbf{r}_j}$, but rather this equality is satisfied only up to a phase.